 With 50- 95% purity of metal, the hallmark for palladium is either 500 or 950.

-The individual who sends the items to the nearest assay office for testing, evaluation and hallmarking, must mark the metal in order for it to be identified.
+The individual who sends your jewellery items to the nearest assay office for testing, evaluation and hallmarking, must mark the metal in order for it to be identified.
 This mark could refer to the manufacturer, the importer, the wholesaler or the retailer.
-Usually the signature mark comes in the form of initials within a shape.
+Usually, the signature mark comes in the form of initials within a shape.